Laci1953/RC2014-CPM/BOOT/readme.txt

 - Spencer Owen's 512KB ROM + 512KB RAM memory board (M512)

 , provided with serial boards using SIO or KIO or ACIA and 64/128MB CF

+For harware configurations using 2 x 64KB banked RAM boards, the code contains, at 7F00H, 2 small routines that move bytes between the two 64KB memory banks; this is used in the enhanced HiTech C compiler here https://github.com/Laci1953/HiTech-C-compiler-enhanced/tree/main, and in the TE editor here https://github.com/Laci1953/RC2014-CPM/tree/main/te